openthread/ot-docs/site/en/reference/cli/concepts/srp.md

 ### Remove the host and service names

-1. Remove a host and service, as well as their names, via the client node:
+1. Remove the host and all its registered services:

    ```
    > srp client host remove 1